When you educate a girl, it transforms her world. When girls are educated, it transforms our world…

 Shiza Shahid has been a fervent advocate for girls’ education since she was a teenager.
 Whilst she was studying (on a full scholarship) at Stanford, she’d return from university to run secret summer classes for young girls in Pakistan.
 This was done covertly as it went directly against the Talaban’s restrictions.
 The day one of her students (now, Nobel Prize winner) Malala Yousafzai survived a direct shot in the head on her way to school in 2012, was a day a girl’s right to education was discussed as a global human rights issue.

 The Taliban’s attempt to kill Malala led to protests across Pakistan and received worldwide condemnation.
 In the following weeks, 2 million people signed a ‘Right To Education’ petition, and shortly after, the National Assembly endorsed Pakistan’s first ‘Right To Free and Compulsory Education’ bill.
-The horror and fear acted as a pivotal point, and urged these two young activist to approach the problem on a larger scale.
+The horror and fear acted as a pivotal point, and urged these two young activists to approach the problem on a larger scale.
 Founded by Shiza, Malala and Malala’s father, Ziauddin Yousafzai, the Malala Fund has been working to bring awareness to the social and economic impact of girls’ education ever since.

 The non-profit now works at local, national and international levels.
 They provide resources and fight for necessary policy changes to ensure all girls complete 12 years of education.
 By empowering other young women to raise their voices, these young women have unlocked the potential of future generations and demanded change.